-7 Simple Steps For Successful eCommerce Mobile App Development
+7 Simple Steps to Create a Successful eCommerce Mobile App

 And it’s not just Amazon that happens to have an m-commerce app that generates a good portion of their total revenue.
-Starbucks also built an eCommerce mobile app to help its customers find the nearest outlet and manage orders on the go.
+Starbucks also built an app to help its customers find the nearest outlet and manage orders on the go.
 The loyalty program it launched on the mobile app made up for 41% of its total sales in the US for a single quarter.
-Walmart, too, came up with an eCommerce mobile app that let users create smart shopping lists, help shoppers navigate within the store, get manufacturers’ coupons, scan QR codes, and so much more.
+Walmart, too, came up with a mobile application that let users create smart shopping lists, help shoppers navigate within the store, get manufacturers’ coupons, scan QR codes, and so much more.
 58 million US citizens downloaded the app.
 Walmart’s mobile app success dwarfed even that of Starbucks.

 But not all retail and eCommerce brands are this successful with their mobile apps.
 What made it work for Amazon, Starbucks, Walmart, IKEA, etc. is the due diligence they put in during the eCommerce app development stages.
 Amazon made it easier for shoppers to quickly go through their mammoth of a catalog with the mobile app.
 Starbucks made it more convenient for its customers to order coffee on the go.
 Walmart’s mobile app helped shoppers easily locate what they need in their massive stores.
 IKEA allowed its customers to virtually place the furniture anywhere and see how it blends with its surroundings.
 And then personalization was a standard feature on all of them anyway.